Shadience/ReaperIconCreator/README.md

 - **Filter Type** - Selecting the type of image sampling.
 - **Result Icon Name (result)** - Text edit box that specifies the name of the output file.
 - **Render** - A button that renders icons to the central panel.
+- **Restore default settings** - The app has an auto-save feature.
+This button returns the settings to the original version (except path to Reaper).
 ### Central Panel:
 - **100/150/200** - The different icon sizes that can be in Reaper.
 - **Export buttons** - Select the size of the icon you are exporting with the “Export” button.